hitchyjs/odem/doc/guides/declaring-models-filesystem.md

 };
 ```

-Due to the preference of convention over configuration this code declares to have two attributes in model `User` with either attribute capable of holding some string value.
+By following _convention over configuration_ paradigm this code declares to have two attributes in model `User` with either attribute capable of holding some arbitrary string value.
 The same can be achieved using a more explicit declaration:

 ```javascript
 module.exports = {